openconfig/reference/rpc/gnmi/gnmi-specification.md

 The `Get` RPC is intended for clients to retrieve relatively small sets of data as complete objects, for example a part of the configuration.
-Such requests are not expected to put a signifit resource burden on the target.
+Such requests are not expected to put a significant resource burden on the target.
 Since the target is expected to return the entire snapshot in the `GetResponse` message, `Get` is not well-suited for retrieving very large data sets, such as the full contents of the routing table, or the entire component inventory.
 For such